Alexander Sabar: Career

-Director General of Digital Space Supervision

 Sabar became the acting director general of digital space supervision within the ministry of communication and digital affairs on 18 November 2024.
 He was appointed to address complex digital threats, notably online gambling, as part of a ministerial "clean-up".
 He was permanently appointed to the position on 13 January 2025 and was promoted to the rank of police inspector general on 14 February 2025.
 Sabar's appointment drew criticism due to his police background, signaling a "security approach" to digital governance.
 Indonesia's Internet watchdog, SAFEnet, warned the appointment could create "conflicts of interest" and lead to an excessive security approach that would "curtail freedom of expression," given the police's history of using the Electronic Information and Transaction (ITE) law to silence critics.

 The newly established directorate general Sabar elevated the control functions of the less powerful informatics application control directorate, which existed in the previous ministry of communications and information.
 Under the ministry regulation that established the directorate general, the agency was tasked with handling suspected digital crimes under the 2024 ITE Law and overseeing platforms and internet users.

 Shortly upon his appointment, Sabar announced that he would focus on coordinating and consolidating the agency's internal affairs.
 On 22 January 2025 Sabar requested 706 billion rupiahs, on top of the allocated 172 billion rupiah, to optimize the work of his agency.

-Sabar (second from left) with other government officials at the government PR awarding ceremony in 2025.
+Sabar (front table, second from right) with other government officials at the government PR awarding ceremony in 2025.